needle-mirror/com.unity.package-validation-suite/Documentation~/template_project_validation_error.md

 During **Local Development**: This check validates that the file `Packages/manifest.json` does not contain any of the blocked fields.

 During **CI**: This check validates that the file packed into `ProjectData~/Packages/manifest.json` does not contain any of the blocked fields.

+### Preview|PreRelease packages are not allowed to be enabled on template packages

+The option to enable Preview (<2021) or PreRelease (>=2021) packages has been enabled on the template project.
+This option is not allowed for template packages, and needs to be disabled in:

+`ProjectSettings > PackageManager > Advanced Settings`